benxiao/python-dynamic-programming/README.md

-# use bottom up approach to solve common dp problems
+# use bottom up approach to solve common dp problems in python

-## with some of the code speeded up with numba jit compiler.
+## str_cmp is speeded up using Numba JIT compiler, bring the performance close to compiled languages